echosprint/TabularTransformer/docs/getting-started.md

 ## Model Training

-Specify the device for computation (CPU or GPU) and the data type to be used for training.

-Detect whether `gpu` cuda is available for accelerating, if not, default to `cpu`
+Next, we specify the device for computation (CPU or GPU) and the data type to be used for training.
+We detect whether CUDA is available for acceleration; if not, we default to CPU.

 ```python
 device = 'cuda' if torch.cuda.is_available() else 'cpu'